eclab/grains/tangle/README.md

 Function         | Explanation
 -----------------|-------------------------------------------
-A                | A is passed through, B is ignored not A            | A is inverted, B is ignored
-A or B           | If either is HIGH, we output HIGH not (A or B)     | If either is HIGH, we output LOW
-A or not B       | If A is HIGH or B is LOW, we output HIGH A and B          | Both A and B must be HIGH to output HIGH not (A and B)    | Both A and B must be HIGH to output LOW A and not B      | If A is HIGH and B is LOW, we output HIGH A equal B        | If A and B are the same we output HIGH A not equal B    | If A and B differ we output HIGH (xor)
+A                | A is passed through, B is ignored not A            | A is passed through inverted, B is ignored A or B           | If either A or B is HIGH, we output HIGH not (A or B)     | If either A or B is HIGH, we output LOW A or not B       | If A is HIGH or B is LOW, we output HIGH A and B          | If A and B are both HIGH, we output HIGH not (A and B)    | If A and B are both HIGH, we output LoW A and not B      | If A is HIGH and B is LOW, we output HIGH A equal B        | If A and B are the same, we output HIGH A not equal B    | If A and B differ, we output HIGH (xor)

 ## How You Could Use Tangle